Goitre

 How common is goitre?

-Worldwide, goitre is estimated by the World Health Organization to affect around 12% of people, although the rate of goitre in Europe as a whole is slightly lower.
+Worldwide, goitre is estimated by the World Health Organisation to affect around 12% of people, although the rate of goitre in Europe as a whole is slightly lower.
 Goitre affecting a particular area (endemic) occurs in areas where there is iodine deficiency and is defined when more than 1 in 10 people have goitre.

 Is goitre inherited?